 Is there any reason not to fly on the Boeing 737 given its safety concerns?

-I recently flew back from a short holiday, cruising on the Yangtze River in Chongqing, China, on a Boeing 737-800 despite some safety concerns surrounding Boeing planes.
+I recently returned from a visit to the world-famous Three Gorges Dam and a Yangtze River cruise in Chongqing, China, flying aboard a Boeing 737-800 despite lingering safety concerns associated with some Boeing planes.

 Despite incidents like this, Boeing planes continue to be deemed safe to fly after undergoing rigorous testing and certification by regulators and the manufacturer.
 It’s important to understand that not all Boeing planes are the same.
 The primary safety concerns have mainly involved the 737 MAX model, which was grounded following two tragic crashes in 2018 and 2019.